 We go from the most frustrating park to the easiest one.
 Strategy for Animal Kingdom essentially amounts to “don’t go during the middle of the day and stand in long lines,” which seems to be what the vast majority of guests do for some odd reason.

 Going early, staying late, or using Genie+ are all solid strategies.
 Almost equally so.
-We’d give the edge to Early Entry, especially as Disney just moved Animal Kingdom’s opening time during peak season dates to 7:30 am.
+We’d give the edge to Early Entry, which starts at 7:30 am on most dates.
 That is absurdly early, and a huge barrier for most guests.
+If you’re able to arrive to Animal Kingdom by 7 am, this gives you a huge advantage.

-Personally, I’m a fan of doing Animal Kingdom later in the day.
+Personally, I’m a fan of doing Animal Kingdom later in the day (see Animal Kingdom Afternoon Arrival Strategy).
 Subjectively, this is nice because Animal Kingdom is the hottest park at Walt Disney World, and hitting it when the sun is lower knocks a good 10-20 degrees off the feels like temperatures.
 The atmosphere at sunset and night is also fantastic, and something few fans see.

 Unfortunately, wait times aren’t plummeting towards the end of the day like they were about a year ago, which is likely due to more entertainment having returned.
 While most other rides will be walk-ons or close to it, you can still expect lengthy lines for the two Pandora – World of Avatar attractions.

-Genie+ becomes an even easier recommendation when Park Hopping.
-Avatar Flight of Passage can be worth the cost of the Individual Lightning Lane, but we usually hit it early, late, or during the lunch lull instead.
+Personally, I only buy Genie+ at Animal Kingdom when Park Hopping.
+It’s our recommendation then because you can knock out the 2-3 attractions where Lightning Lanes are useful at Animal Kingdom and also use Genie+ to skip a few lines in one of the other parks, too.
+Outside of Genie+, Avatar Flight of Passage can be worth the cost of the Individual Lightning Lane, but we usually hit it early, late, or during the lunch lull instead.

 The good news is that there’s actually greater accessibility to saving time at Walt Disney World.
-If you read this ~2,500 word post the night before visiting Walt Disney World, you could take advantage of many of these tips.
-That simply was not possible at this time two years ago, when pre-booking FastPass+ up to 60 days in advance closed the door for a lot of first-timers who, quite understandably, had no clue ride reservations were booked months in advance.
+If you read this ~4,000 word post the night before visiting Walt Disney World, you could take advantage of many of these tips.
+That simply was not possible at this time a few years ago, when pre-booking FastPass+ up to 60 days in advance closed the door for a lot of first-timers who, quite understandably, had no clue ride reservations were booked months in advance.

 Now, tactics are uneven and inconsistent among the parks, but there’s pretty much something for everyone.
 Whether you want to pay extra, not pay extra, rise early, or stay late.
 As always, we highly recommend our Walt Disney World Park Itinerariesfor more granular, step-by-step advice for planning out your entire day.